Add the Knowledge Base Search control to forms

 |Set Default Language||If you want users to see search results only for articles in a specific language, in the Set Default Language drop-down list, select a language.
 By default, User’s Default Language is selected:

-If you’ve enabled automatic suggestion, select the field for the entity that Dynamics 365 for Customer Engagement will use to suggest article results in the Give knowledge base (KB) suggestions using drop-down list.
+If you’ve enabled automatic suggestion, select the field for the entity that Dynamics 365 Customer Service will use to suggest article results in the Give knowledge base (KB) suggestions using drop-down list.

-If you are a Dynamics 365 for Customer Engagement (online) user and your organization is using native Dynamics 365 for Customer Engagement knowledge management as the knowledge solution, you can also use text analytics to show suggested articles.
+If you are a Dynamics 365 Customer Service user and your organization is using native Dynamics 365 Customer Service knowledge management as the knowledge solution, you can also use text analytics to show suggested articles.
 To do this, select Text Analytics from the Give knowledge base (KB) suggestions using drop-down list.

 If you want the article rating to appear for each article in the search results, select the Enable ratings on KB article search results based on the specified field check box, and then select the field from the drop-down list.